This vacation rental inventory checklist provides you with a baseline of the amenities and furnishings you need to provide.

 However, if the vacation rental is in a remote location or somewhere that welcomes big group stays, you may find that guests do use your kitchen.
 This is where some basic utensils and appliances can go a long way.
-Ingredients such as oil and seasonings are entirely optional but can be a welcome addition if your property is far away from the nearest grocery store.
+And thoughtful touches like a juicer with easy clean up and basic ingredients such as oil and seasonings (though entirely optional) will elevate your guests experience.

 It goes without saying that you should provide enough beds per person.
 Be clear in your listing about pull out beds, sofa beds, bunk beds and other alternative sleeping arrangements so guests know exactly what to expect.